The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quantum Extremal Surfaces and Entanglement Islands

-The turnover at $t_{\rm Page}$ (red marker) realizes the saddle switch implied by Eqs.~\eqref{eq:PageEquality}–\eqref{eq:tPageIntegral}, restoring unitarity in the late-time regime where the island contribution dominates.
+The turnover at $t_{\rm Page}$ (red marker) realizes the saddle switch implied by Eqs.~\eqref{eq:PageEquality}–\eqref{eq:tPageIntegral} in this thermodynamic proxy estimate.
 In this construction, the cosmological horizon is accounted for through $T_c$ and the anomaly-induced flux $\mathcal{J}$, so no additional radiation reservoir needs to be introduced.
 The qualitative features—linear pre-Page growth determined by the two-horizon temperature contrast, followed by an island-controlled decrease tracking $S_b(t)$— are insensitive to greybody effects and persist throughout the neutral Schwarzschild--de~Sitter domain $0<9M^2\Lambda<1$. \footnote{The Page point in Fig.~\ref{fig:PageCurve} does not occur when the black hole has lost half of its initial entropy.
-In Schwarzschild--de~Sitter spacetime, the presence of the cosmological horizon and the steady flux modify the entropy balance, so the condition $S_{\rm rad}\simeq S_b$ replaces the heuristic $S_b\simeq \tfrac12 S_b(0)$ of single-horizon models.}
+In Schwarzschild--de~Sitter spacetime, the presence of the cosmological horizon and the steady flux modify the entropy balance, so the proxy condition $S_{\rm proxy}\simeq S_b$ replaces the heuristic $S_b\simeq \tfrac12 S_b(0)$ of single-horizon models.}

-Since both $\mathcal J(m)$ and $\big(1/T_c-1/T_b\big)(m)$ increase as $M$ decreases, freezing them at their initial values underestimates the slope of $S_{\rm rad}(t)$.
+Since both $\mathcal J(m)$ and $\big(1/T_c-1/T_b\big)(m)$ increase as $M$ decreases, freezing them at their initial values underestimates the slope of $S_{\rm proxy}(t)$.
 Consequently,

 which serves as a conservative upper bound rather than a precise prediction.